Gun violence: Prevention

 Firearm guiding policy by country according to the University of Sydney.

 A number of ideas have been proposed on how to lessen the incidence of gun-related violence.

-Some propose keeping a gun at home to keep one safer.
-Studies show that guns in the home is associated with an increased risk of violent death in the home.
+Some propose keeping a gun at home to keep oneself safer.
+Studies show that guns in the home are associated with an increased risk of violent death in the home.
 According to the Huffington Post, FBI data shows that gun-related violence is linked to gun ownership and is not a function or byproduct of crime.
-They stated that the FBI data indicates that less than 10% of gun fatalities would be eliminated if they stopped of all violent crime, and therefore gun violence is caused by too many guns.
+They stated that the FBI data indicates that less than 10% of gun fatalities would be eliminated if they stopped all violent crime, and therefore gun violence is caused by too many guns.
 Mother Jones reports that "[a] Philadelphia study found that the odds of an assault victim being shot were 4.5 times greater if he carried a gun" and that "[h]is odds of being killed were 4.2 times greater" when armed.

 Others propose arming civilians to counter mass shootings.
 FBI research shows that between 2000 and 2013, "In 5 incidents (3.1%), the shooting ended after armed individuals who were not law enforcement personnel exchanged gunfire with the shooters."
 Another proposal is to expand self defense laws for cases where a person is being aggressed upon, although "those policies have been linked to a 7 to 10% increase in homicides" (that is, shootings where self-defense cannot be claimed).
-While the CDC has been studying on possible methods of preventing gun violence, they have not come to many conclusions on good gun violence prevention.
+While the CDC has been studying possible methods of preventing gun violence, they have not come to many conclusions on good gun violence prevention.

-Psychiatry is another method seen to help with gun control, It can be used to see the possibility that someone may commit these violent acts.
+Psychiatry is another method seen to help with gun control.
+It can be used to see the possibility that someone may commit these violent acts.
 However, it is not a foolproof prevention method that stops gun violence.
 It is a method that can prevent huge danger warnings from getting access to firearms, but those who have mental illnesses that are not as dangerous, but the people are dangerous, can slip by undetected.